tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/data-storytelling-plotly-R.md

 In this article, you learn how to fuse data visualization with storytelling.
 This integration is based on Hans Rosling's approach to data presentation.
 Hans Rosling, renowned for his contributions to the [Gapminder project](https://www.youtube.com/watch?v=hVimVzgtD6w), has had a profound impact on how we interpret complex global data in areas such as health, economics, and education.
 His method of dynamic visual storytelling has challenged and reshaped many long-standing misconceptions.

-We delve into the capabilities of the `plotly` package in R, aiming to mirror Rosling's engaging narrative style in our data visualizations.
-We begin with the basics of the `plotly` package, highlighting its ability to transform static charts into interactive charts, complete with hover details, zoom capabilities, and adjustable scales.
+We delve into the capabilities of the `plotly` package in R, aiming to mirror Rosling's engaging narrative style into data visualizations.
+We start with the basics of the `plotly` package, highlighting its ability to transform static charts into interactive charts, complete with hover details, zoom capabilities, and adjustable scales.
 As we delve deeper, we'll showcase how a combination of `plotly`'and `ggplot2` transforms conventional data visualizations into interactive, dynamic experiences.

 ### Setup